supercih/CHashMap/README.md

 # CHashMap
-Aa generic implementing of HashMap in C. Key and Value can be any type.
+A generic implementing of HashMap in C. Key and Value can be any type.